 MS noticeably first started effecting my life in 2014 over the summer while I was getting ready for preseason my sophomore year of college.
 My symptoms included numbness/tingling in my left leg which eventually went into my left arm.
 I saw a neurologist who did a CT scan of my head and said everything looked great!
 So I continued on and tried to ignore the tingling in my arm and leg.
 Eventually it went away and I had a great season playing field hockey!

 When I completed my sophomore year, I experienced something kind of odd.
 I returned home and did my usual workout routine.
 All of a sudden I had severe back pain and thought to myself, I must have had bad form on my squats.
-I saw a sports medicine doctor who did an X-ray on my spine, he saw that it looked like the muscles were strained because of how straight my lower spine looked.
+I saw a sports medicine doctor who did an X-ray on my spine, he saw that it looked like the muscles were strained because of how straight my lumbar spine looked.
 He prescribed me prednisone, a muscle relaxer, and two weeks no exercise.
 After about a week of not exercising my symptoms grew worse.
 I now had tingling and numbness from my mid torso down all the way down to my toes on both sides of my body.
 I woke up extremely nauseous and dizzy and called my mom who took me to the ER.
 There they did an MRI of my spine and sent me home the same day saying I have a bulged disc between L4 and L5.